- Wake before 7am, sleep before 10pm. If awake between 3 and 6, this is the best time to meditate

 - If it is difficult for you to breakfast early, at least start with nourishing teas that are non-caffeinated and enhanced with milk or a milk substitute and a natural sweetener: ginger, cardamom, coriander, clove, fennel, cinnamon—like a chai blend

 According to Ayurvedic doctors, internal cleansing is an essential step in getting toxins out of the body.
 Liver and intestinal cleansing periodically is essential.
 Please do not do a cleanse if you have a weak liver or colon.
+It is best to consult your physician if you have any health conditions before starting a cleanse.
 Here are cleansing plans you may want to try, click the tab that matches your DOMINANT Dosha:

 Cleansing for the Vata Dominant Constitution